 Using a food processor opens a whole world of possibilities from convenient food prep, to creating complete dishes.
-There are a huge range of things to make with a food processor.
+There is a huge range of things to make with a food processor.
 Chopping veggies or pureeing dips is just the beginning.
 Try some of these ideas to use your food processor—and your creativity—to its fullest potential.

 What You Can Do With a Food Processor

 A food processor allows you to make many store-bought staples or create new recipes at home using fresh, whole ingredients without additives and preservatives.
 Foods that are freshly prepared taste better and maintain more of their nutrients.
 With your food processor, you can whip them up in just a few minutes and then easily clean-up in the dishwasher.

 Here are some ideas for things you can do with your food processor in a matter of minutes.
 Experiment with these techniques and discover how your food processor makes every task quicker and easier.